omega8cc/boa/README.txt

 * All libraries & tools required to install and run Nginx based Aegir system.
 * Latest release of MariaDB 5.5 database server with Chive manager.
 * Latest version of Nginx web server.
-* PHP-FPM 5.3.28 with Zend OPcache or APC, phpredis, uploadprogress and ionCube.
+* PHP-FPM 5.3.28 with Zend OPcache, phpredis, uploadprogress and ionCube.
 * Fast Redis Cache with DB auto-failover for all 6.x and 7.x platforms.
 * Fast proxy DNS server (pdnsd) with permanent caching.
 * Limited Shell, SFTP and FTPS separate accounts per Octopus instance.